Fellows learn about PEC's work with

 watershed, and TMDLs

 The academic portion of the fellowship includes a combination of classroom sessions, hands-on activities, and field trips.
 Most classroom discussions take place in Fellows Hall at PEC’s Main Street Office in Warrenton.
 Though most sessions are taught by PEC’s staff, a number of other professionals and community members lead discussions or serve as panelists.
 The classroom sessions provide background information on each of the main subjects.
 The hands-on activities give participants a chance to apply this knowledge and develop practical, real-world skills.
 The field trips further illustrate the topics presented in the classroom - sometimes showing sound environmental practices in action, or in other cases, showing the negative results of inaction, poor planning, or bad policy.

 Take a look at a list of last year's classroom sessions, field trips and hands-on activities below.
-Also, check out last year's detailed schedule.
+Here's a look at the 2012 schedule for more detail.

 Fellows learn about the effects of

 macroinvertebrate stream sampling

 Mock Board of Supervisors Hearing.
 The PEC Land Use staff guided the fellows through a simulating hearing while addressing a current land use issue from the region.
 Each fellow took on the role of a land developer, concerned citizen, business owner, or a representative from an environmental advocacy group, the chamber of commerce, or the planning commission.
 PEC staff took on the role of the supervisors, deciding for or against the proposal based on the information presented.